Characterisation of the big Ramsey degrees of the generic partial order: Interesting levels and sub-diaries

 \begin{definition}[Embedding types] Let $I(S)$ be the set of all interesting levels in $S$.
-Let $\tau_S\colon S\to \Sigma^*$ be the mapping assigning to each $w\in S$ the word created from $w$ by deleting all characters with indices not in $I(S)$.
-Define $\tau(S)=\tau_S[S]$ and call it the \emph{embedding type of $S$}. \end{definition} The following observation is a direct consequence of Definition~\ref{def:posetdiary}.
+Let $\tau_S\colon S\to \Sigma^*$ be the mapping assigning to each $w\in S$ the word created from $w$ by deleting all letters with indices not in $I(S)$.
+Define $\tau(S)=\tau_S[S]$, and call this the \emph{embedding type of $S$}. \end{definition} The following observation is a direct consequence of Definition~\ref{def:posetdiary}.

 \begin{observation} For a poset-diary $S$ and $S'\subseteq S$, $\tau(S')$ is a poset-diary. \end{observation}

 We therefore call $\tau(S')$ the \emph{sub-diary} induced by $S'\subseteq S$.